Oxford is committed to diversity, equity and inclusion in our organization and the community.

 Make sure your clients land in safe hands by doing your background research on potential property managers as well as the space they rent.
 Otherwise, you may find yourself negotiating terms between your client and their landlord as the lease falls apart.

-Talk with Oxford Companies
+Talk with Oxford Companies about Your Rental Space

 We have extensive experience working with brokers and we understand the importance of prioritizing tenant care.
 Our design and build team can work with your client to help them envision the possibilities of their new space, then seamlessly create that space according to plan.
-And once your clients have moved in, we offer 24-7 emergency maintenance and a dedicated point of contact so that our tenants know who to call if they have problems with their space.
-Contact us today, or click here to browse the properties we have available to rent.
+And once your clients have moved in, we offer 24-7 emergency maintenance and a dedicated point of contact so that our tenants know who to call if they have problems with their rental space.
+Contact us today, or click here to browse the properties available to rent.